godotengine/godot-proposals/.github/ISSUE_TEMPLATE/feature---enhacement-proposal.md

 ---
-name: Feature / Enhacement Proposal
+name: Feature / Enhancement proposal
 about: 'Open a new proposal'
 title: ''
 labels: ''